View John Rizak's Obituary on Observer-Reporter.com and share memories

 Also surviving are four children, Karen (Ric) Cavallero, John "Dennis" (Roni) Rizak, Robin (Peter) West and Tami (Kurt) DeMarino; a stepdaughter, Candy (Arthur) VanBriggle; nine grandchildren; and 10 great-grandchildren.

-A memorial gathering will be held on Friday, February 22, from 11 a.m. until 2 p.m., the time of a memorial service, with Reverend Joel VanBriggle officiating.
+A memorial gathering will be held from 11 a.m. to 2 p.m., the time of a memorial service, Friday, February 22, with the Rev. Joel VanBriggle officiating.
+Inurnment in Washington Cemetery mausoleum will occur at a later date.

+In lieu of flowers, memorial contributions may be made to Joel VanBriggle, in care of Assembly of God World Missions, 1445 North Boonville Avenue, Springfield, MO 65802 - Donor ID# 478173.